TheWeaVer/lia/archive/mysql-memory-innodb-buffer-pool.md

 ## Buffer Pool LRU algorithm

+This is the clone of https://dev.mysql.com/doc/refman/8.0/en/innodb-buffer-pool.html.

 The buffer pool is managed as a list using a variation of the LRU algorithm.
 When room is needed to add a new page to the buffer pool, the least recently used page is evicted and a new page is added to the middle of the list.
 The midpoint insertion strategy treats the list as two sublists:
 * At the head, a sublist of new ("young") pages that were accessed recently
-* At the tail, a sublist of old pages that were access less recently
+* At the tail, a sublist of old pages that were accessed less recently

 The algorithm keeps frequently used pages in the new sublist.
 The old sublist contains less frequently used pages; these pages are candidates for eviction.